noahlevenson/stealing-ur-feelings/readme.md

 **Frame-accurate video sync**

 The web video API has no method to accurately return the current frame position of a video element, which makes it difficult to create synchronized keyframe events.
 Mathematical solutions exist, but they desynchronize due to floating point rounding errors.
-Instead, we'll use the optical framecode system developed for our previous interactive film, [Weird Box](https://www.fastcompany.com/40434842/your-instagram-photos-star-in-this-funny-and-creepy-short-film).
+Instead, we'll use the optical framecode system developed for our previous interactive film, *[Weird Box](https://www.fastcompany.com/40434842/your-instagram-photos-star-in-this-funny-and-creepy-short-film)*.
 For this method, we actually embed tiny barcode-like images in our video which contain the binary representation of each frame number.

 **Production value**